 All new studies, sponsorship requests and grants must have a feasibility review, as the Trust will not provide any authorisations without this first step having been undertaken.
 Every project is different and so department and leads may have additional questions which will need to be addressed.
 The review can be conducted in parallel with preparing the study documents and submission.

-Submissions will not be accepted until the R&D Lead has confirmed your project is feasible.
+Submissions will not be accepted until the Research Lead has confirmed your project is feasible.